 - 2013: Lakpa Rita Sherpa and Ben Jones led 9 to the summit.
 Our Sherpa team took the lead in fixing the route.

 - 2011: Brien Sheedy and Lakpa Rita Sherpa led our team to the summit.
 Most expeditions left well before Alpine Ascents without a summit attempt, but our team diligently hung in there and reached the summit on October 4, 2011.
-We look forward to similar success in 2013.

 - 2009: Another outstanding year, with Michael Horst and Lakpa Rita Sherpa leading climbers to the summit.
 This season, Alpine Ascents had an eight-climber team, with six climbers reaching the summit (two left early in the expedition).